harshitpaunikar1/harshitpaunikar1/.github/project-buildup-history.md

 - Task summary: Set up a cleaner starting structure for a portfolio-facing page update so later refinements would move faster.
 - Deliverable: Finished with a more usable shell that could support the next round of content work.
 - Note: Additional randomized contribution entry for graph variation.
+## 2025-07-24: Interaction pass

+- Task summary: Adjusted the interaction flow and small UI details so the page felt more deliberate and less stitched together.
+- Deliverable: Ended with a tighter interaction pass that made the experience feel more coherent.
+- Note: Additional randomized contribution entry for graph variation.